dalesgit/logseq/pages/Module 2 session 1.md

 		- help us to **listen** to God in our life
 	- not helpful to buy a copy of Exercises.
 The book is for those who are leading another in discernment.
 	- Greg B. & LS emphasize: My deepest desires are God's deepest desires.
+- Need to step out of oneself to begin
+	- If these same things were happening to your sister what would you ...